-Investment Justification Section V: Milestones
+Investment Justification Part V: Milestones

-- Provide description and associated key activities that lead to the milestone event. - Start dates should reflect the start of the associated key activities and end dates should reflect when the MILESTONE EVENT WILL OCCUR. - Item 1.
-Could relate to the date you expect you will have submitted all your application documents. - Item 2.
-Milestone should reflect considerations to Environmental Planning and Historic Preservation Review approval. - Item 3.
-Could indicate when you expect to have obtained all of your bids and begin your first project. - Milestone Considerations: time to complete bidding process, time to complete work, and the organization's time involved with managing the projects.
+- Provide description and associated key activities that lead to the milestone event. - Start dates should reflect the start of the associated key activities and end dates should reflect when the MILESTONE EVENT WILL OCCUR. - Milestones should occur within the Performance Period.

+Item 1.
+Could relate to the date you expect you will have submitted all your application documents.

+Item 2.
+Milestone should reflect considerations to Environmental Planning and Historic Preservation Review approval.
+Item 3.
+Could indicate when you expect to have obtained all of your bids and begin your first project.

+• Milestone Considerations: time to complete bidding process, time to complete work, and the organization's time involved with managing the projects.

-Investment Justification Section V: Milestones
+Investment Justification Part V: Milestones